ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

   documents created in each cluster should be owned and operated only by that cluster.

 * Each compare-exchange item contains:
-  * A key which is a unique string across the cluster.
+  * A key - A unique string across the cluster.
-  * A value which can be numbers, strings, arrays, or objects.
+  * A value - Can be numbers, strings, arrays, or objects.
     Any value that can be represented as JSON is valid.
   * Metadata
-  * Raft index - A version number which is modified on each change.
+  * Raft index - A version number that is modified on each change.
     Any change to the value or metadata changes the Raft index.

 * Creating and modifying a compare-exchange item is an atomic, thread-safe [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) interlocked